bbyars/mountebank/CONTRIBUTING.md

 * Writing a build plugin for (maven, gradle, MSBuild, rake, gulp, etc)

 Still want to write some code?
 Great!
-You may want to keep the [source documentation](https://mountebank.firebaseapp.com/) handy.
-You can choose the basic workflow or the advanced workflow depending  on your time commitment and level of interest.
+You may want to keep the [source documentation](https://mountebank.firebaseapp.com/) handy, and you may want to review [the issues](https://github.com/bbyars/mountebank/labels/up-for-grabs) that I suspect are relatively easy to get up and going.
+From there, you can choose the basic workflow or the advanced workflow depending on your time commitment and level of interest.

 ## The Basic Workflow